-Sharone provides intervention to children ages 3-12.
-Services are provided in the comfort of your own home or remotely.
-Learn more about the services offered below.
+Sharone provides expert intervention to children ages 3-12 across the South Florida area.
+Services are conveniently provided in the comfort of your own home or remotely, ensuring accessibility for families in Miami-Dade and Broward counties.
+Learn more about the specialized services offered below:

 Phonological Awareness Intervention